-Though, the length of your time that your ranking drops vary from each day or two too many weeks counting on the length of the downtime your website experienced.
+Though, the length of your time that your ranking drops varies from each day or two to many weeks counting on the length of downtime your website experienced.
 If the downtime is brief and Google doesn’t come crawling before the server is duplicated, the search engines may not even notice the downtime. you’re rated to support what search engines have not crawled.
-For example, if your website experienced downtime at 12: a.m within the night and comes back online at 1: 00 a.m., and if Googlebot doesn’t crawl your website during that one 1 hour of downtime, then your ranking performance won’t be impacted.
+For example, if your website experienced downtime at 12:00 a.m. in the night and comes back online at 1: 00 a.m., and if Googlebot doesn’t crawl your website during that one 1 hour of downtime, then your ranking performance won’t be impacted.

 The truth is that downtime is inevitable sometimes, it happens to each site.
 Sites can experience downtime thanks to maintenance on the websites, when this happens it’s understandable by Google.
 However, if a site is down frequently or for long periods of time when bots crawl, it’ll have a bearing on the performance of the positioning and reduce the search engine’s ranking of such an internet site.
 The longer the outage periods the more the location drops in search ranking, which may keep potential customers aloof from your site and increase your bounce rate and increase in bounce rate also affect your search index.